Numerical tests of formulae for volume enclosed by flux surfaces of integrable magnetic fields: Results

-\subsubsection{Inner region}
+\subsubsection{Inner~Region}

-For the inner region, a typical computation of $T_2(\Psi)$ is displayed in figure \ref{Fig_T2_inner}.
-From the theory, the return time along $v$ to a given $u$-line is independent of the initial point on the $u$-line, but we checked this numerically and confirmed it.
+For the inner region, a~typical computation of $T_2(\Psi)$ is displayed in Figure~\ref{Fig_T2_inner}.
+From the theory, the~return time along $v$ to a given $u$-line is independent of the initial point on the $u$-line, but~we checked this numerically and confirmed it.
+Also, the~return time $T_2$ diverges like $- \log \delta \Psi$ as a separatrix is approached (compare the period of a pendulum), Figure~\ref{Fig_T2_log}.